 Call for Abstract

-International conference on Telemedicine and Digitalhealth, will be organized around the theme “The remote delivery of healthcare services for managing COVID-19”
+International conference on Telemedicine and Digitalhealth, will be organized around the theme “Embracing Telemedicine and Digitalhealth as the future of healthcare”

 TELEHEALTH 2023 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in TELEHEALTH 2023